IanDavenport/IanDavenport/README.md

 ### Hi there 👋

-I’m currently learning software development at Code Nation's coding bootcamp in Manchester.
+I graduated from Code Nation's coding bootcamp in Manchester during November 2020.